-a.
+Yes / No NA a.
 The results of regeneration activities (Criterion 10.1); b.
-The use of ecologically well-adapted species for regeneration (Criterion 10.2) c.
-Invasiveness or other adverse impacts associated with any Alien species within and outside the management unit (Criterion 10.3); d.
-The use of genetically modified organisms to confirm that they are not being used.
+The use of ecologically well-adapted species for regeneration (Criterion 10.2) C. Invasiveness or other adverse impacts associated with any Alien species within and outside the management unit (Criterion 10.3); d.
+The use of Genetically modified organisms to confirm that they are not being used.
 (Criterion 10.4); e.
 The results of silvicultural activities (Criterion 10.5); f.
-Adverse impacts to environmental values from fertilisers (Criterion 10.6); g.
+Number of Adverse impacts to environmental values from fertilisers (Criterion 10.6); g.
 List of fertilisers and application rates kept ongoing h.
-Any damage from $fertiliser^$ use documented including remedy as occurs i.
+Any damage from fertiliser use documented including remedy as occurs i.
 Adverse impacts from the use of pesticides (Criterion 10.7) j.
 Pesticides used are checked against FSC prohibited list and NZ exempt list on introduction of new pesticide; k.
-Checks are made to ensure environmental damage is avoided after spray releases; l.
-Adverse impacts from the use of Biological control agents (Criterion 10.8); m.
-Any Biological control agents are documented by outside agency on release; n.
-The impacts from natural hazards (Criterion 10.9); 0.
-The impacts of infrastructural development, transport activities and silviculture to rare and threatened species , habitats , ecosystems , landscape values water and soils (Criterion 10.10); p.
+Checks are made to ensure environmental damage is avoided after spray releases; I. Adverse impacts from the use of biological control agents (Criterion 10.8); m.
+Any biological control agents are documented by outside agency on release; n.
+The impacts from natural hazards (Criterion 10.9); Ο. The impacts of infrastructural development, transport activities and silviculture to rare and threatened species, habitats, ecosystems, landscape values water and soils (Criterion 10.10); p.
 Soil stabilisation including roading is monitored ongoing or until stability achieved; q.
-The impacts of harvesting and extraction of timber and non-timber Forest products, environmental values, merchantable wood waste and other products and services (Criterion 10.11); r.
+The impacts of harvesting and extraction of timber and non-timber forest products, environmental values, merchantable wood waste and other products and services (Criterion 10.11); r.
 Environmentally appropriate disposal of waste materials (Criterion 10.12)